 Lyngsoe LIVE Logistics Asset Management solution includes, that each crate is fitted with two specially designed UHF RFID tags uniquely identifying each fish crate.
-Fixed RFID readers placed at each “high flow” handover point combined with handheld terminals at other handover points track the flow of crates through the supply chain from crate storage to fishing vessel to port to auction to processing company or exporter to washing machine and finally back to storage.
+Fixed RFID readers placed at each “high flow” handover point combined with handheld terminals at other handover points track the flow of crates through the supply chain from crate storage to fishing vessel to port to auction to processing company or exporter to the washing machine and finally back to storage.
 All transactions in the transport flow are registered.
 Data is sent to a central server hosted by Lyngsoe Systems generating online reports and providing data for invoicing.

 The data can be used for:

 The system gives Pack and Sea full visibility into the flow of returnable transport assets from the ship to the end-user.
-The Asset Management does not only create real-time overview of the number of fish crates in each area in the supply chain, but it also document each fish crates actual status and ownership.
-The fish inside the crate are linked to the crate, so complete food traceability is another benefit of the system.
+The Asset Management does not only create a real-time overview of the number of fish crates in each area in the supply chain, but it also documents each fish crates actual status and ownership.
+The fish inside the crate is linked to the crate, so complete food traceability is another benefit of the system.
 The system stores information on catch date and location, fish species and other data, automatically uploaded to Pack and Sea’s database.

-Full visibility and traceability, major cost savings and revenue generated from rental services makes fish crate logistics an attractive business and Pack and Sea are now expanding their services to new customers due to the system.
+Full visibility and traceability, major cost savings and revenue generated from rental services make fish crate logistics an attractive business and Pack and Sea are now expanding their services to new customers due to the system.